You are here

 Visit this artist's website: http://helenegrimaud.com/

-An exclusive Deutsche Grammophon artist since 2002, Hélène is one of DG’s most important recording artists with a string of imaginative and highly successful discs.
-Her recent 2011 release, Mozart’s Piano Concertos No. 19 and No. 23 with Kammerorchester des Bayerischen Rundfunks, also featured a collaboration with singer Mojca Erdmann in a recording of Mozart’s “Ch’io mi scordi di te?”
-K. 505, while her 2010 release, the solo recital album Resonances, featured the music by Mozart, Berg, Liszt, and Bartók that she plays on this evening’s recital.
-Previous DG recordings include Bach’s solo and concerto works in which she directed the Deutsche Kammerphilharmonie Bremen from the keyboard, and a Beethoven disc with Staatskapelle Dresden and Vladimir Jurowski, Reflection and Credo (both of which feature a number of works linked thematically), a Chopin and Rachmaninoff sonatas disc, and a recording of Bartók’s Piano Concerto No. 3 with Pierre Boulez and the London Symphony Orchestra.
-Hélène is also featured on two recent DVD releases: the 2010 ECHO Klassik award-winning DVD of Rachmaninoff’s Second Piano Concerto with Claudio Abbado and the Lucerne Festival Orchestra, and Ravel’s Piano Concerto in G major with Vladimir Jurowski and the Chamber Orchestra of Europe.
+Previous releases include her Mozart Piano Concertos No. 19 and No. 23, a disc released in 2011, which also featured a collaboration with singer Mojca Erdmann on a recording of Mozart’s Ch’io mi scordi di te?.
+Grimaud’s 2010 release, the solo recital album Resonances, featured music by Mozart, Berg, Liszt and Bartók.
+Other DG recordings by Grimaud include Bach’s solo and concerto works in which she directed the Deutsche Kammerphilharmonie Bremen from the piano bench, and a Beethoven disc with Staatskapelle Dresden and Vladimir Jurowski, Reflection and Credo (both of which feature a number of works linked thematically), a Chopin and Rachmaninov Sonatas disc, a Bartók CD with Grimaud playing the Third Piano Concerto with the London Symphony Orchestra under Pierre Boulez and a DVD release of Rachmaninov’s Second Piano Concerto with the Lucerne Festival Orchestra under the direction of Claudio Abbado.